Active Sampling for the Quickest Detection of Markov Networks: Data Model and Problem Formulation

 The coupled information-gathering strategy and decision-making processes are uniquely specified by the triplet $\Phi_n=(\tau_n,\delta_n,\psi_n^{\tau_n})$.
-Designing the optimal sampling strategy for achieving the quickest reliable decision involves resolving the tension between the {\sl quality} and {\sl agility} of the process as two opposing measures.
-The agility of the process is captured by the average delay in reaching a decision, i.e., $\mathbb{E}\{\tau_n\}$, and the decision quality is captured by the frequency of erroneous decisions.
-These error rates include the probability of false alarm (erroneously deciding in favor of $\H_1$)
+Designing the optimal sampling strategy for achieving the quickest reliable decision involves resolving the tension between the {\sl quality} and {\sl agility} of the process as two opposing measures (improving one penalizes the other one).
+The agility of the process is captured by the average delay in reaching a decision, i.e., $\mathbb{E}\{\tau_n\}$, and the decision quality is captured by the frequency of erroneous decisions denoted by